Pompeo to land in North Korea seeking initial list of nuclear sites for declaration

 Ahead of the Singapore summit, Pompeo said Trump would reject anything short of “complete, verifiable and irreversible denuclearization.”

-But following talks on Sunday between U.S. envoy Sung Kimand North Korean counterparts, this “CVID” language appears to have disappeared from the State Department lexicon.
+But following talks on Sunday between U.S. envoy Sung Kim and North Korean counterparts, this “CVID” language appears to have disappeared from the State Department lexicon.

-It says pressure will remain until North Korea denuclearises, but in statements this week, has redefined the U.S. goal as “the final, fully verified denuclearisation” of the country.
+It says pressure will remain until North Korea denuclearizes, but in statements this week, has redefined the U.S. goal as “the final, fully verified denuclearisation” of the country.

 Some U.S. officials and experts have said the change in language amounted to a softening in the U.S. approach.